goodtoread.org

 Play-like appreciation of the life of an unusual boy; the support and friendship of the main characters and their families.
 Possible suicide attempt.

-Growing-Up, Friendship, Coping with, Humorous
+Coping with, Friendship, Growing-Up, Humorous